didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 WantedBy=default.target
 ```

+Note that both `zsysd boot-prepare` and `zsysctl boot commit` are idemnpotent.

 ## Final note

-We hope that gives you some clue, as a sysadmin, to understand a little bit more how ZSys integrates with the system.
+We hope that gives you some information and tools, as a sysadmin, to understand a little bit more how ZSys integrates with the system.
 We tried to shed some lights on how you can tweak it, with traditional systemd administrators tooling, by annotating and changing parameters in various service files.
 Logs can help you monitoring and understanding what exactly is happening on your system.

 By the way, an awesome easy way to contribute and help without too much programming knowledge is contributing on logs (when do we have too many of them, are they using the right level of logging, are they any missing or unclear which should be reformatted?).
-If you are interested in such contributions, do not hesitate to head down to the [ZSys repository](https://github.com/ubuntu/zsys).
+If you are interested in such contributions, do not hesitate to head down to the [ZSys repository](https://github.com/ubuntu/zsys), open issues, PR…

-We are now going to start looking in details how this all interacts with the underlying lower level materials, like partitions, ZFS datasets and various inherent properties.
+We are now going to start looking in details how this all interact with the underlying lower level material, like partitions, ZFS datasets and various inherent properties.
 See you there :)

 Meanwhile, join the discussion via the [dedicated Ubuntu discourse thread](https://discourse.ubuntu.com/t/).